 BOSTON — Manager Lloyd McClendon has a simple guideline for adding players for the September stretch drive: “Guys who can help you win games.”

-Rules permit rosters to expand from 25 players to 40 players on Sept.
+Rules permit rosters to expand from 25 players to 40 players after Sept.
 1.

-“I don’t think you venture out too much into bringing up young guys just to get them experience,” McClendon said prior to Sunday’s 8-6 victory over the Red Sox at Fenway Park.
+“I don’t think you venture out too much into bringing up young guys just to get them experience,” McClendon said prior to Sunday’s series finale against the Red Sox at Fenway Park.

 “There isn’t going to be any experience to get.
 You’re playing meaningful games.
 You want your veteran guys out there performing in high-level, high-pressure games.”